mavroprovato/stackexchange-django/README.md

 $ python manage.py runserver
 ```

-The API documentation is built with Swagger, and you can access it by opening http://127.0.0.1:8000/api/doc.
-It
+The application should now be available at http://127.0.0.1:8000/.
+The API documentation is built with Swagger, and you
-documents all the endpoints that you can use in order to access the data.
-You can also access the Django admin interface
+can access it by opening http://127.0.0.1:8000/api/doc.
+It documents all the endpoints that you can use in order to
+access the data.

-at http://127.0.0.1:8000/admin.
-The credentials to access the interface are admin/password.
+You can also access the Django admin interface at http://127.0.0.1:8000/admin.
+The credentials to access the interface
+are admin/password.